apollographql/rover/docs/source/contributing.md

 ## Prerequisites

 Rover is written in [Rust].
-In order to contirbute, you'll need to have Rust installed.
+In order to contribute, you'll need to have Rust installed.
 To install Rust, visit [https://www.rust-lang.org/tools/install].

 Rust has a build tool and package manager called [`cargo`] that you'll use to